It is an essential physiological regulator of gastric acid secretion.

 Canine parietal cells have approximately 44,000 gastrin receptors each, and in that species, the immunoneutralization of gastrin has been shown to block acid secretion in response to intragastric peptide administration.

-Enterochromaffin-like cells (ECL) also carry gastrin receptors, and recent evidence indicates that this cell may be the most important goal of gastrin with respect to the regulation of acid secretion.
+Enterochromaffin-like cells (ECL) also carry gastrin receptors.
+Recent evidence indicates that this cell may be the most crucial goal of gastrin concerning the regulation of acid secretion.

-The stimulation of ECL cells by gastrin leads to the release of histamine, and the binding of histamine to H2 receptors in parietal cells is necessary for the complete realization of acid secretion.
+The stimulation of ECL cells by gastrin leads to histamine release, and the binding of histamine to H2 receptors in parietal cells is necessary for the complete realization of acid secretion.

-Promotion of the growth of the gastric mucosa: gastrin clearly has the ability to stimulate many aspects of mucosal development and growth in the stomach.
+Promotion of the growth of the gastric mucosa: gastrin can stimulate many aspects of mucosal development and growth in the stomach.

 Another observation that supports this function is that humans with hypergastrinemia (abnormally high blood levels of gastrin) consistently show hypertrophy of the gastric mucosa.

-In addition to the targets of parietal cells and ECL, gastrin also stimulates pancreatic acinar cells by binding to cholecystokinin receptors, and gastrin receptors have been demonstrated in certain populations of gastric smooth muscle cells, supporting pharmacological studies demonstrating a role of gastrin in the regulation of gastric motility.
+In addition to parietal cells and ECL targets, gastrin also stimulates pancreatic acinar cells by binding to cholecystokinin receptors.
+Gastrin receptors have been demonstrated in specific populations of gastric smooth muscle cells, supporting pharmacological studies showing that pharmacological studies indicate a role of gastrin in regulating gastric motility.

 How is gastrin controlled?